Common Causes of Site Performance Issues

 nslookup -class=IN -querytype=A www.example.com

-When testing, make sure you are looking up the correct domain for your website.
-For example, example.com and www.example.com are completely different domains, and only one can be used for your Commerce website.
+When testing, make sure you're looking up the correct domain for your website.
+For example, example.com and www.example.com are completely different domains, and you can only use one for your Commerce website.

 When you run one of these commands, you should see your site’s domain resolve to the CDN provider, for example, Akamai: